 The approach will vary depending on your device and exact router model, but it’s nearly always possible to force a 5 Ghz device to use 2.4 Ghz WiFi – and hopefully improve its connection reliability in the process.

-The Leviton DW15P-1BW was the first available, it doesn’t require a hub and it currently has 4/5 on Amazon.
+The Leviton DW15P-1BW smart plug was the first 5 GHz one that I found, it doesn’t require a hub and it currently has 4/5 on Amazon.
 Unfortunately this was recently discontinued and the 2nd generation model doesn’t support 5 Ghz WiFi!
-So be sure to buy the first generation model (product code DW15P-1BW) if you really want 5 Ghz support:
+So whilst stock remains, be sure to buy the first generation model (product code DW15P-1BW) if you really want 5 Ghz support:

 Any schedules you have setup live within the plug itself, meaning that they will still be adhered to even if the internet is down.
 Alexa, Google Assistant and IFTTT are all supported too.